 The Epitaph's work helped.
 Ordinance 146 passed on April 10, 1954.
 It authorized the Restoration Zoning and Commission.
 The Courthouse was the Ordinance's first project.
 Other buildings followed.

 One sad event: railroad service ended in 1960.
 For three years Tombstone fought to keep the line, but didn't succeed.
 Tombstone repurposed the station into its public library.

-The 1950s had a popular new invention: television.
+The 1950s popular new invention: television.
 This turned out to be free advertising for Tombstone.
-Many people (especially Baby Boomers, That's Us, for sure!) grew up on TV programs that featured Tombstone AZ history in its script:
+Many people (especially Baby Boomers, That's Us, for sure!) grew up on TV programs featuring Tombstone AZ history in its script:

-These shows, and similar Westerns of that era, helped tourism jump off the books.
-Films about the Wild West, especially based on Tombstone itself, also helped.
-Tombstone Arizona history started to capture the public's interest!
+These shows, and similar era Westerns, helped tourism jump off the books.
+Films about the Wild West, especially based on Tombstone, also helped.
+Tombstone Arizona history started capturing the public's interest!

 The National Park Service noticed the interest in Tombstone Arizona history.8 An agreement with the City on July 10, 1961 made Tombstone a National Historic Landmark.
 The city agreed to continue zoning for preservation and restoration.

 The Park Service named buildings in Tombstone historical since Territorial Days: